meena-rathi/expensestracker/README.md

 | The remaining amount should be calculated and displayed based on the difference between the monthly budget and the total expenses.| ✅ |
 | display sum of total expenses| ✅ |

 ## Deployment

-TaskFlow Deployment to GitHub and Heroku
-To deploy TaskFlow to GitHub and Heroku, follow these steps:
+- To deploy Expenses Tracking to GitHub and Heroku, follow these steps:

-Start by creating a new app on Heroku and link it to your GitHub account.
+- Start by creating a new app on Heroku.

+- Link the Heroku app to your GitHub repository.

-Turn on automatic deployments in Heroku.
-This way, whenever changes are pushed to the main branch of your GitHub repository, Heroku will automatically deploy the latest code.
+- Turn on automatic deployments in Heroku.
+This ensures that any changes pushed to the main branch on GitHub will automatically trigger a deployment on Heroku.

-In Heroku’s settings, add any necessary environment variables, such as the database connection string or API keys.
+- In the Heroku app settings, add any necessary environment variables (e.g., database connection strings, API keys).

-Add a Procfile to the project.
-This file will specify the command that Heroku should use to run the app.
+- Create a Procfile in your project.
+This file tells Heroku the command to run your app.

-o	Ensure that the app is production-ready.
-Run any build or compilation tasks, and verify that all necessary dependencies are installed.
+- Ensure your app is production-ready by running any necessary build or compilation tasks.
+Verify that all required dependencies are installed and properly configured.

-o	Push your code to the main branch of your GitHub repository.
-This will trigger the deployment process on Heroku. o	Keep an eye on the Heroku logs to make sure the deployment runs smoothly and there are no errors.
+- Push your code to the main branch of your GitHub repository to trigger the Heroku deployment process.

+- Keep an eye on the Heroku logs to ensure the deployment is successful and troubleshoot any errors if they arise.
 ________________________________________
 Connecting the React Front-End to Django API

 To integrate the React front-end with the Django API, follow these steps:

 1. Heroku Setup:

-o	In the Heroku dashboard, go to your Django Rest Framework (DRF) API project.
+  - In the Heroku dashboard, go to your Django Rest Framework (DRF) API project.

 2. Configure Variables:

-o	Add a config variable called CLIENT_ORIGIN and set it to the URL of the deployed React app. o	Also, add a CLIENT_ORIGIN_DEV variable with the Gitpod preview link.
+  - Add a config variable called CLIENT_ORIGIN and set it to the URL of the deployed React app.

+  - Also, add a CLIENT_ORIGIN_DEV variable with the Gitpod preview link.
 Update this link when needed, as Gitpod URLs may change.

 3. Install Axios:

-o	In the React project, install Axios by running the command: o	npm install axios
+  - In the React project, install Axios by running the command:
+  -  npm install axios

 4. Set Up Axios:

-o	Create an api folder, and inside it, create an axiosDefaults file. o	In this file, import Axios, then configure it by setting the baseURL to the deployed API's URL. o	Ensure the content-type header is set to handle multipart/form-data requests and enable withCredentials to manage cookies and avoid CORS issues.
+  - Create an api folder, and inside it, create an axiosDefaults file.

+  - In this file, import Axios, then configure it by setting the baseURL to the deployed API's URL.
+	Ensure the content-type header is set to handle multipart/form-data requests and enable - -

+    - withCredentials to manage cookies and avoid CORS issues.

 5. Integrate Axios:

-o	Import this Axios configuration into the App.js file of your React app to enable communication with the Django API.
+   - Import this Axios configuration into the App.js file of your React app to enable communication with the Django API.

-These steps ensure that your React app can interact properly with the Django TaskFlow API.
+   - These steps ensure that your React app can interact properly with the Django TaskFlow API.